-License-related error messages can be found in the 1.1 List of the licensing error and warning messages on page 1-9 section.
+License-related error messages can be found in the List of the licensing error and warning messages section.

 A1017E: :INDEX: cannot be used on a pc-relative expression

 The :INDEX: expression operator has been applied to a PC-relative expression, most likely a program label. :INDEX: returns the offset from the base register in a register-relative expression.